jacoblaffoon/repository-credentials-manager/README.md

    - Upload the `repository-credentials-manager` directory to the `/wp-content/plugins/` directory.

 3. **Activate the Plugin:**
-   - Go to the `Plugins` menu in WordPress and activate the `Repository Credentials Manager` plugin.
+   - Go to the `Plugins` menu in WordPress and activate the `WP Repository Credentials Manager` plugin.

 ## Usage